kden/kden.github.io/sunlight-sensor/EnclosureUpdates.md

 The updated waterproofing is currently out in the rain for testing.

+Update: 50% failure rate on the updated waterproofing.
+I've ordered some new enclosures that will be here in a few weeks for a different design.

 ## Larger USB Power Supplies

 You may have noticed from the previous picture that the antenna has moved and a piece of electrical tape exists in the old location of the antenna.
 This is to accommodate new USB power supplies.
 The long-term plan is still to investigate power supplies that have no low-current shutoff, but for now, I wanted power supplies that would last at least a day.
 The new USB battery packs are 15000mAh.  [[Amazon]](https://www.amazon.com/dp/B0B45GX5V7)   When I bought them, they were on sale for 2 for $17.99, which I hope does not mean they are going to burst into flame.
 They are a little bit bigger, so the antenna had to be moved, and I had to order new right-angle USB connectors to fit in the enclosure.